scottjad/slice/README.markdown

 - If you're not passing any arguments to a slice, you can omit the enclosing () in render and other slices that use the slice.

-- You can stack titles
+- You can stack titles.

 - Dependencies will only be included once.

-## Implementation

-Slice uses Scriptjure, Hiccup, and Cssgen.

-The body of a slice is threaded with each slice taking another slice as an optional first argument to be merged.
+- If you want to combine slices w/o giving them a name you can use the function slices.

 ## TODO
 - Performance
 - Write js and css to files